 Tips For Running Your First 5K

-Many of us will set a goal of completing a 5km run or charity run during the year.
-But it may have been some time since we've actually put on our running gear and hit the pavements.
+Many of us will set a goal of completing a 5km run or charity run but it may have been some time since we've actually put on our running gear and hit the pavements.
 This post is for anyone who is thinking of, or making their first steps towards running their first 5K.
 Here are some useful tips for running your first 5K... and actually enjoying it!

 Set a Goal